hyperledger/iroha-2-docs/src/guide/security/keys-for-network-deployment.md

 ## 3. Register a non-genesis account

-Finally, while the first client _could_ use the genesis account to register new users, it's not a great idea for private networks.
-You should, instead, register a non-genesis account (for example, _alice_@wonderland) and `unregister` the genesis account.
+Finally, while the first client _could_ use the genesis account to register new users, it's not a great idea for most networks.
+You should, instead, register a non-genesis account (for example, _alice_@wonderland).

 ::: warning NB